 De Leon's first expedition in 1686 followed the Rio San Juan to the mouth of the Rio Grande.
 In 1687 his second expedition crossed the Rio Grande near present-day Roma, made its way to the river's mouth, and proceeded up the coast to near Los Olmos Creek and Baffin Bay.

 On his third expedition in 1688 de Leon captured Frenchman Jean Henri near present-day Bracketville.
 Convinced that the French had settled in Texas, de Leon led a military expedition in 1689 that crossed the Guadalupe river near present-day Victoria before discovering and destroying what remained of La Salle's Fort St. Louis settlement in the Matagorda Bay area.

 Location.
 26° 3.716′ N, 97° 47.044′ W. Marker is near Santa Maria, Texas, in Cameron County.
 Marker is on U.S. 281, on the left when traveling east.
+Marker is in a roadside park, about 4.5 miles east of Santa Maria.
 Touch for map.
-Marker is in a roadside park, about 4.5 miles east of Santa Maria.
 Marker is in this post office area: Santa Maria TX 78592, United States of America.
+Touch for directions.